caseyjett/aerials/README.md

 An API server for keeping track of various aerial exercises and the moves for each exercise type.

 ### To Run:
-Use Node version 10.23.3
+- Use Node version 10.23.3
-Download or clone project files and then run `npm install` to install the required dependencies.
+- Download or clone project files and then run `npm install` to install the required dependencies.
-Run `npm start` to run the program.
-View in the browers at the given endpoints Run `npm run test` to run the unit tests.
+- Run `npm start` to run the program.
+View in the brower at the given endpoints
+- Run `npm run test` to run the unit tests.

 ### Endpoints
 | Endpoint               | Description                                        | Method |